Aegizz/Tut-7-ON-Imp/README.md

 - See 'How to set up new Servers below' to see what files need to be changed to modify the neighbourhood.

 - Currently there exists userClient (which takes input from stdin)
-  -  We have been using testClient's for automated testing.
+  -  We have been using testClient's for automated testing but the userClient is easier to use.
     - To compile userClient, run ```make userClient```

 # How to set up new Servers